 Except for an appeal of a denial of an Urgent Care claim, your Final Appeal must be in writing and must include details about your claim and why you think it should not be denied.
-You must submit your Final Appeal to the Appeal Fiduciary in care of Johns Hopkins HealthCare Appeals Department at the address shown above.
-However, if your First Level Appeal involved a refusal by Cigna to preauthorize treatment, you must submit the Final Appeal to Cigna at the address provided in the First Level Appeal denial.
+You must submit your Final Appeal to the Appeal Fiduciary in care of Johns Hopkins Health Plans Appeals Department at the address shown above.
+However, if your First Level Appeal involved a refusal by Cigna to provide prior authorization for treatment, you must submit the Final Appeal to Cigna at the address provided in the First Level Appeal denial.